UoMBioinfoSoc/UoMBioinfoSoc.github.io/ask-us.md

 permalink: /ask-us/
 ---

-# Question submission
+# Contact, feedback, and questions

-We're publishing responses to our FAQs on a Wiki, and now you can submit your own here.
-Ask us below, anonymously or with an email address for us to contact you on.
-Not a simple question?
-Contact us through the email at: uombio.info/about
+We're publishing responses to our FAQs on [a Wiki](https://github.com/UoMBioinfoSoc/Home/wiki), and now you can submit your own here.

+Ask below, anonymously or with an email address to contact you on.

+Not a simple Q&A?
+Write to us at UoMBioinfoSoc@gmail.com

 If you haven't done so yet, you can also leave your thoughts when you [sign up to our internal announcements list](http://uombio.info/join/).
-Let us know what your interests are, and which topics you're hoping to find out about through our events.
+Let us know what level you're working at, and which topics you're hoping to learn about through our events.

 <style type="text/css">